mnoetel/noetel/content/projects/knowledge_translation.md

 weight: 5
 ---

 I think there's so much wisdom trapped in universities.
-Often, getting that knowledge out into practice can save lives.
+Often, getting that knowledge out into practice can save lives.<!--more-->

 {{< youtube id="Qvfz-OcgF3E" title="Introducing The STUDIO: Scaling Translation from Universities by Designing Innovations Online" >}}